lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - ALTER TABLE APPEND can be used to move data between tables with minimal copy cost when definitions match — useful for partitioning-like workflows.
 - For very large, recurring rewrite needs, use partitioning strategies and smaller table-level swaps to limit impact.

-If you want, I can outline a step-by-step CTAS + safe-swap script for Redshift or give a sample maintenance plan balancing VACUUM/ANALYZE schedules with DML load patterns.

 ## How do you load data efficiently using COPY from S3 and what parameters matter most?
 Goal-first summary